We’re all familiar with the terms stag do and hen party - but what is a sten do?

 If you're having a weekend or week away, think about the sleeping arrangements with a mixed group.
 Do couples want to share a room together?
 Would they love the chance to share with their friends instead?
 Bear in mind all the dynamics when planning activities and bedroom arrangements.

 The point of both a sten do and a fox party is to get away from gender-segregated pre-wedding parties.
 Therefore, you might want to consider ideas that fall outside of traditional gender stereotypes and do something that you know everyone there will enjoy.
 More importantly, pick a sten do activity that you and your partner will both love.
 After all, it is all about you!
 Here are our top ideas for the ultimate sten party.

 1. Go On Holiday

 There's nothing more fun than going abroad with your friends.
 The perfect fox or sten party activity is to book a hotel or villa abroad and spend a long weekend relaxing in the sunshine.
-If you're going abroad and it's going to cost money, some people are happier to come when their partner is invited too.
 With a mixed group at your fox or sten, this is the perfect time to invite friends and their partners and break the ice before the wedding.

 You can, of course, go on holiday in the UK too.
-How about turning it into a road trip and booking an Airbnb at the coast?
+How about turning it into a road trip and booking an amazing Air BnB or hotel at the coast?
 You can organise activities like a BBQ on the beach, surfing lessons, beach walk or a scavenger hunt?